European Trip - 2001

 at the Chur rail station.
 Some trains require compulsory reservations.
 Glacier

-Express, Heidi Express, Bernina Express, and all French TGV are such trains.
+Express, Heidi Express, Bernina Express, and all the French TGV are such trains.

 Photo in Arosa and Chur